Ted Stevens Anchorage International Airport: Terminals

 The South terminal contains three concourses: Concourse A, Concourse B, and Concourse C. The area of what is today Concourse C stood the original airport terminal constructed in the 1950s.
 A hexagonal satellite terminal was constructed across the main structure shortly afterwards.
 In 1969, the terminal underwent a major expansion, forming what is today Concourse B - notable new features included a curved arrival/departure structure with an elevated departure ramp for vehicles.
 The sweeping structure was designed to connect with the existing hexagonal satellite, now the end of Concourse B. In 1985, Concourse A was added.
 In 2009, this portion of the South terminal received seismic and aesthetic upgrades.

 Concourse C was completely rebuilt in 2004, designed by McCool Carlson Green Architects, while Concourses A and B were built in 1985 and 1969 respectively and renovated in 2009.
 Architects HNTB and RIM Architects performed the architectural work for A/B Concourse.
 The south terminal also contains two L gates, numbered L1 and L2.
 These gates are outside security on the lower level and adjacent to Concourse A.

-The North Terminal (international) serves Condor (Arrivals), Discover Airlines (Arrivals), Japan Airlines, Korean Air, Yakutia Airlines, all international seasonal charter flights, and military flights.
+The North Terminal (international) serves Condor (Arrivals), all international seasonal charter flights, and military flights.
 In addition to these airlines, a few cargo airlines use the north side of the terminal for parking while their aircraft have small problems that need maintenance for a day or so.
 This terminal was built in 1982.